You can configure Bitbucket Data Center and Server

 Branch ordering algorithm

-Bitbucket Server is able to automatically merge changes to newer release branches, as long as Bitbucket Server can determine the ordering of those branches.
+To cascade changes to newer release branches, Bitbucket must be able to determine the ordering of branches.
 Ordering is based on semantic versioning in the naming pattern for branches.

-Bitbucket Server uses the following ordering algorithm to determine the branches in the merge chain:
+Bitbucket uses the following ordering algorithm to determine the branches in the merge chain:

 - Branches are selected and ordered on the basis of the name of the branch that started the cascade (i.e. the target of the pull request for the merge).